deepjia/v2test/README.md

 Set *DRIVER=IE or Firefox or Chrome*, *BIT=32 or 64* in `config.ini` (Depend on your browser)

 ### [Case] Locator
-Locator is used to find elements in web pages.

 ***id, name, xpath, css_selector, class\_name, tag\_name, link\_text, partial\_link\_text***